Kotak Assured Savings Plan

 When a policyholder wants to pay the entire premium in one go, they can opt for a single premium term plan.
 Apart from this, there are other types of premium payment modes like a limited pay insurance plan, where you pay the amount for a specific tenure like five years, seven years, or ten years, or a regular pay insurance plan, where you pay the premium at fixed intervals throughout the policy tenure.

 Single-premium term plan is the most basic type of coverage.
-These policies offer you and your family long-term financial security against unforeseen events of life.
+These policies offer you and your family long-term financial security against unforeseen events in life.
 In addition, these plans significantly protect your loved ones during uncertainties by providing financial support in your absence at pocket-friendly premiums.

 The buying process is hassle-free and requires limited documentation.
 However, it is noteworthy that you should pay utmost attention to the documentation necessary for applying for a term plan.
-This is because having the proper documents handy does not only expedite the purchase process but also increases your chances of getting the policy accepted and approved.
+This is because having the proper documents handy not only expedites the purchase process but also increases your chances of getting the policy accepted and approved.

 Following are the documents required for the single premium term insurance plan.